ricksorensen/xiaoexpansion/README.md

 Devices onboard the expansion board are:

-- PCF8563  RTC using I2C
+- PCF8563 real time clock using I2C
 - SSD1306 OLED 128x64 using I2C
 - Piezo Buzzer
 - Push button

 Every mcu has Serial IO and ADC capabilities, but only the SAMD21 has a DAC.

 The micropython implementation will try to use the Serial IO to read a GPS module if present.
 Both implementation will exercise the PCF8563, OLED, BUZZER, and push button.
-ADC is used to read <3.3V on pin1/A0.
-REPL input can be used to provide a value which will be sent to the DAC if present.
+ADC is used to read <3.3V on pin3/A2 REPL input can be used to provide a value which will be sent to the DAC if present.

+the micropython external modules used are

+- `ssd1306` from `micropython-lib`
+- `pcf8563` from `https://github.com/sshahryiar/Raspberry-Pi-PICO---RP2040/blob/main/DVK511%20-%20PCF8563%20RTCC/PCF8563.py` renamed as `pcfsimp.py`